explosion33/WaveFunctionCollapse/README.md

 # WaveFunctionCollapse
-A Wave Function collapse random world generator build with python and pillow
+A Wave Function collapse random world generator build with python and pillow, hosted on a website running flask

 ![Example Generated World](https://github.com/explosion33/WaveFunctionCollapse/blob/main/example.png)

 A basic random world generator using Wave Function Collapse that combines tiles based on pre-defined rules, then compiles it into a PNG file

-Supports both standard 2D and isometric 2D
+Included is a web-ready flask server that uses asyncronous api requests and callbacks to handle real time image generation

 [Isometric Tile Set](https://rgsdev.itch.io/free-isometric-dungeon-game-tileset-2d-asset-by-rgsdev?download)